OscillateLabsLLC/ovos-mac/README.md

 ln -s /usr/local/lib/libdoublefann.2.dylib .
 ```

+`fann` is also available on Homebrew but I haven't tested using it.
+If you want to try it, run `brew install fann` instead of building it from source.
+Feel free to PR any changes you need to make to the above instructions.

 ## Adding skills

 OVOS skills are just Python packages, so you can simply run `poetry add my-skill` to add a skill to your environment.
 You can also clone a skill repo and add it to your environment with `poetry add /path/to/my-skill`.
 Finally, you can also add a skill from a git repo with `poetry add git+https://my-skill/repo.git`.